Is PET Imaging in Your Future?

 About the Author

-Pat White, MPH, President of MedAxiom, is a trusted cardiovascular healthcare leader and statesman.
+Pat White, MPH, Senior Advisor of MedAxiom, is a trusted cardiovascular healthcare leader and statesman.
 Pat has been in the healthcare management field for over 40 years.
 Prior to joining MedAxiom, Pat was in medical group practice management for 17 years.
 He spent 13 years with the Henry Ford Health System, including five years as the Administrator for the Department of Internal Medicine.
 He also served as the Executive Director of Michigan Heart, a 36-member cardiology practice in Ann Arbor.

 Pat does senior consulting work and currently serves on the board of the Cardiology Advocacy Alliance.
-You can contact him at email@example.com.